ga4gh/data-security/DSIP/DSIP_v4.0.md

     contractual clauses, and the *GA4GH Privacy and Security Policy.*

--   Operational stakeholders may individually or collectively engage third parties to assess compliance with the GA4GH *Security Technology Infrastructure*, and to evaluate the effectiveness of implemented protections.
+-   Operational stakeholders may individually or collectively engage third parties to assess compliance with the GA4GH *Data Security Infrastructure*, and to evaluate the effectiveness of implemented protections.

 ## 5. Conclusion